HL7/carin-rtpbc/source/pages/_includes/carin-rtpbc-practitioner-intro.md

 ### Must Support elements in this profile
 **Client systems**<br>
-Both of the elements above MUST be populated with correct information in order for the processor to deterime reliable cost and coverage information.
+Both of the elements above MUST be populated with correct information in order for the processor to reliably determine cost and coverage information.

 **Responding systems**<br>
 * MUST make use of prescriber information if it impacts pricing or coverage